Electron Engine ™

 5. Unsorted Application Information

 Yet for RIAA inputs, we talk about something else.
 Crystal record players are not used any more.
 Magnet cartridges, MM and MC, have long found their way into HiFi.
 Initially, MM cartridges were designed to work well at exactly 47k, because all radios had 47k already.
-That works fine, and may stay like that.
+That worked fine, and may stay like that.

 A problem comes however with MC cartridges, because these are by nature low impedance.
 Like all low impedance devices they work at low voltage, high current.
 Now, with semiconductors this is already difficult to amplify free of hum and noise, but with tubes it becomes really very difficult.
 The MC transformer is our friend here.
-These give gain of of usually 16...32x, and of course without adding noise or hum.
-We do not get this amplification for free, because a step up transformer represents very low impedance load, but look.... the MC cartridges are low impedance too :) So the whole picture becomes perfect, because we are getting this low signal amplification at such an excellent level of low noise, this can never be achieved with any active amplifier.
-One of the things to look at is the damping, this is explained in the next text part.
+These give gain of of usually 3...32x, and of course without adding noise or hum.
+We do not get this amplification for free, because a step up transformer has a very low impedance at it's input side, but look.... the MC cartridges are low impedance too :) So the whole picture becomes perfect, because we are getting this low signal amplification at such an excellent level of low noise, this can never be achieved with any active amplifier.

 Damping of the cartridge needle